hujhax/austin-improv-wiki/File/Troupe default image.png.md

 ## Summary
-Default image for a troupe for the [[Template/Infobox Troupe|Infobox Troupe template]].
+Default image for a troupe for the [[Template/Infobox Troupe|"Infobox Troupe" template]].

 ## Licensing
 {{Free-Clip-Art License}}